amiller-gh/es2015-default-class-properties/README.md

 `ClassProperties` exposes just two static class methods that let you easily define default properties on your classes.

 #### ClassProperties.defaults
-Pass a single POJO with properties you want defined on every instance of this class and its derived sub classes.
+Pass a single object with the properties you want defined on every instance of this class and its derived sub classes.
 Every sub-class of `ClassProperties` will also have the `defaults` method on it.
 You are not required to call `defaults` when extending, its entirely optional!

 Defaults are inherited from parent classes and can be overridden by sub-classes.
 They are all applied directly to the instance, they are not on the prototype.
 Objects passes as defaults are deeply cloned, so no two instances ever share an object reference!